apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channel**             --
-**type**                --            The component type name, needs to be ``hdfs`` **hdfs.path**           --            HDFS directory path (eg hdfs://namenode/flume/webdata/) hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.rollInterval       30            Number of seconds to wait before rolling current file
+**type**                --            The component type name, needs to be ``hdfs`` **hdfs.path**           --            HDFS directory path (eg hdfs://namenode/flume/webdata/) hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.rollInterval       30            Number of seconds to wait before rolling current file
                                       (0 = never roll based on time interval)